Passenger-Miles per Gallon

 Passenger-miles per gallon (pmpg) is a metric for comparing mass transit and rideshare with typical passenger vehicle travel.
 Transportation system efficiency increases as the number of passengers increases or as the vehicle fuel economy increases for each transportation mode.

 Mass transit in the United States includes buses, bus rapid transit, trolleys, rail, and ferries.
 Transit buses are particularly well-suited for alternative fuels, and more than 40% run on these lower-emissions, cost-saving options.
-Mass transit vehicles are generally more efficient than private vehicles because mass transit vehicles carry more passengers and, as a result, achieve a higher passenger-mile per gallon.
+Since mass transit vehicles can carry more passengers, they have the potential to achieve a higher passenger-mile per gallon.

 Ridership indicates the strength and success of mass transit.
 Higher ridership reduces vehicle miles traveled (VMT) and fuel used by private vehicles.
 Vehicle fleet managers, corporate decision makers, and public transportation planners can use the following strategies to build strong ridership.